torand/FasterSQL/README.md

 ### Benefits

 * Enables code completion of standard SQL clauses and your database model in the IDE.
-* SQL authored as Java code enables SQL error detection at compile time.
+* SQL authored dataType Java code enables SQL error detection at compile time.
 * Semantic validation at run time produces more readable error messages than the JDBC wrapped messages from the RDBMS.
 * Write SQL once, run against (almost) any database engine using the SQL dialect awareness feature.
 The DSL emulates the ANSI/ISO SQL standard ([ISO/IEC 9075](https://www.iso.org/standard/76583.html)), while a statement builder translates into the SQL dialect of the underlying RDBMS product.